brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ## Customizations

-This repository allows you to tailor scripts to your specific needs.
+This repository provides the flexibility to tailor scripts to your specific needs.
 Common customizations include:

-- **Configuration Files**: Modify included configuration files to control script execution, ensuring alignment with your Windows Server environment.
+- **Configuration Files**: Modify the included configuration files to control script execution, ensuring they align with your Windows Server 2019 or Windows 10 and 11 workstation environments.
-- **Script Parameters**: Adjust script parameters to tailor functionality to different scenarios.
-If you encounter inconsistencies or need adjustments, feel free to reach out for assistance.
+- **Script Parameters**: Adjust script parameters to adapt functionality to different scenarios.
+If you encounter inconsistencies or need further adjustments, feel free to reach out for assistance.
+- **Code Customizations**: Some code parameters can be customized.
+It's essential to read all documentation and conduct tests in your specific environment to ensure proper functionality.

 ## Installation